amirkrs/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 There are a lot of devices in `/dev/` and if you plug in any device, it will be assigned a file in `/dev` (say `/dev/sdb2`). **udev** lets you control what will be what in `/dev`.
 For example, you can use a rule to force your 128GB flash drive with one specific vendor to be `/dev/mybackup` every single time you connect it and you can even start a backprocess as soon as it connects.

-In essence, **udev** serves as the custodian of the `/dev/` directory.
+In essence, **`udev`** serves as the custodian of the `/dev/` directory.
 It abstracts the representation of devices, such as a hard disk, which is identified as `/dev/sda` or `/dev/hd0`, irrespective of its manufacturer, model, or underlying technology.

 ````
 root@funlife:/dev# ls /dev/sda*
 /dev/sda  /dev/sda1  /dev/sda2  /dev/sda3  /dev/sda5  /dev/sda6
 ````
-If a program wants to read/write from/to a device, it will use the corresponding file in /dev to do so.
+If a program wants to read/write from/to a device, it will use the corresponding file in `/dev` to do so.
 This can be done on **character devices** or **block devices**.
-When listing, a `b` or `c` will indicate this:
+When listing, `a`,  `b` or `c` will indicate this:

 ```
 root@ocean:~# ls -ltrh /dev/  # Partial output is shown